nabeelsana/Capstone-/README.md

 #Data import into Azure ML Studio workspace.

+We have source data set as a csv file from kaggle competion [Kaggle!](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
+We uploaded this file into our workspace and then uploaded it into our deafult datastore.
+From their convert this file into Tabular data set for our AUtoML eperiment purposes.
+For our hyperdrive expermient, we read data as a pandas dataframe into our experiment.

 #AutoML experiment: settings and configuration

 #Hyperparameter search: types of parameters and their ranges